tc39/proposal-smart-pipelines/readme.md

 However, JavaScript’s topic reference `#` is different than this prior art.
 It is lexically bound and statically analyzable.
-It is also cannot be accidentally bound; the developer must opt into binding it by using the pipe operator.
+It is also cannot be accidentally bound; the developer must opt into binding it by using the pipeline operator.

 The topic also cannot be accidentally used; it is a syntax error when `#` is used outside of a pipeline body.
 [TODO: Link to pertinent grammar sections.]